 - you have a Merchant Acquirer account

-- you accept card payment transactions for goods or services
+- you accept card and cash payment transactions for goods or services

 - you have under-declared UK tax liabilities